LihengGong/Celery/Monitor_Manage/CancelAddConsumer/README.md

 We can see that celery worker `W1` will stop consuming from `tasksQA` after receiving the `cancel_consumer` call and will start consuming from `tasksQA` after receiving the `add_consumer` call.

+## Some observations
++ Start a worker, then tell the worker to stop consuming from a queue, then kill the worker and restart it, the worker will consuming from that queue again.